 Lenovo revealed a new Data Center Partner Program for both the Australian and New Zealand markets – likewise, SonicWall launched their SecureFirst Partner Program locally, adding new training and marketing capabilities as channel interest surges post-spin out.

 For managed service providers (MSPs), ManageEngine announced an integration of its IT service desk to make life easier for MSPs, BitTitan released an expanded version of its MSPComplete platform in a move it says empowers partners to increase revenue and reduce service delivery costs, and Acronis announced updates to its Backup Cloud to help MSPs capture new business and sell on more services to existing customers.

 Superloop announced the international subsea cable to connect Australia, Singapore and Indonesia was going ahead – in addition to their acquisition of SubPartners, one of the original drivers of the plan.

 Further afield, this week saw the birth of DXC Technology from the merger of CSC and the Enterprise Services business of HPE.

 McAfee also officially became an independent company, with TPG owning 51% and Intel 49% in a transaction valuing the business at approximately $4.2b.

 And Cisco ended 2016 top dog in the overall collaboration market, despite a sequential uptick in market share for Microsoft.

-There were a number of prediction and reports, including 37 percent of Aussie data centre compute capacity to be installed in hyperscale data centres this year, vendor revenue from sales of infrastructure products for cloud IT leaping 10 percent in 2016, 90 percent of organisations to adopt hybrid infrastructure by 2020, security spend to accelerate in coming years (and on specific markets), and the inevitable rise of cognitive and AI systems.
+There were a number of prediction and reports, including 37 percent of Aussie data center compute capacity to be installed in hyperscale data centers this year, vendor revenue from sales of infrastructure products for cloud IT leaping 10 percent in 2016, 90 percent of organisations to adopt hybrid infrastructure by 2020, security spend to accelerate in coming years (and on specific markets), and the inevitable rise of cognitive and AI systems.